emaphp/backbone.tango/README.md

  * template: The function used to generate a notification view (default: *undefined*, when no template is found then a default one is used).
  * templateFn: A function that receives a list of options and returns a template function.
 It has priority over the *template* option (default: *undefined*).
  * render: Determines if the notification is renderer automatically after creation (default: true).
- * overlay: When true, an overlay is appended before showing the notification (Default: *false*).
  * clear: When true, all notifications are removed except for the current one (Default: *false*).
  * viewClass: The default view class (Default: *Backbone.Tango.View*).